 Guangzhou, Guangdong, China

 I was former photo editor in Guangzhou Daily newspaper and Cityzine magazine.
-My works have been published in many important media in China, such as VICE China, Marie Claire Magazine, Cityzine magazine, Lens Magazine, News Weekly Magazine, Blog Weekly Magazine, Tencent News, Sina News, World Journal and so on.
+My works have been published by lots of media in and out of China, such as VICE China, Marie Claire Magazine, Cityzine magazine, Lens Magazine, News Weekly Magazine, Blog Weekly Magazine, Tencent News, Sina News, World Journal and so on.

 In 2016, my collaborate work Me and Me got Taipei Photo Emerging Talent Award; got in the finalist of Dummy Award Kassel and the finalist of the 8th Three Shadows Photography Award.
 Me and Me also got Xitek EOS New Talent award 2015.
-Moreover, my work Enning and Changqing Street have been exhibited many times in and out of China.
+Moreover, my works have been exhibited many times in and out of China.

 2016 - The 8th Three Shadows Photography Award, Finalist, 2016 - 2015 Xitek EOS New Talent award, 2016 - Dummy Award Kassel 2016, Finalist. , 2016 - Taipei Photo Emerging Talent Award 2016